-In recent decades, empirical research conducted by Eugene Fama, Ken French, and others revealed that stocks with lower relative prices and higher relative profitability have generated higher returns over time.
+In recent decades, empirical research conducted by Professors Eugene Fama and Kenneth French, among others, revealed that stocks with lower relative prices and higher relative profitability have generated higher returns over time.

 Marketwide dimensions of expected returns include relative price and profitability

 Expected returns reflect the prices investors pay for a given asset and the cash flows they expect to receive from that asset.
 Controlling for expected cash flows, companies with lower relative prices—as measured, for instance, by the price-to-book ratio, or its inverse, the book-to-market ratio—should have higher expected returns than firms with higher relative prices.
 This is the value effect that's been well documented in the historical data at the broad market level.
 Controlling for relative price, companies with higher profitability—defined as operating income before depreciation and amortization minus interest expense scaled by book—should have higher expected returns than companies with lower profitability.
 This is the profitability effect that has also been well documented in the historical data at the broad market level.

 Sector-level analysis affirmed the relevance of relative prices and profitability